tbroyer/gradle-apt-plugin/README.md

 The `*Only` configurations are part of the `classpath` of the `JavaCompile` and `GroovyCompile` tasks, whereas the `apt` and `testApt` configurations are turned into `-processorpath` compiler arguments.
 Note that if those configurations are empty, an empty processor path (`-processorpath :`) will be passed to `javac`; this is a breaking change compared to the normal behavior of Gradle, as it means annotation processors won't be looked up in the tasks' `classpath`.

+Finally, note that those configurations don't extend each others: `testCompileOnly` doesn't extend `compileOnly`, and `testApt` doesn't extend `apt`; those configurations are only use for their respective `JavaCompile` and `GroovyCompile` tasks.

 ### Example usage

 After applying the plugin following the above instructions, those added configurations can be used when declaring dependencies: